-A recent report by the World Health Organization told us what we kind of knew about red meat -- eating a lot of it increases cancer risks.
+Studies suggest that eating a lot of meat increases health risks.
 But don't despair: Here are some seriously satisfying ways to cut down, flavorfully.

-The WHO study didn’t specify how much meat and cured meat is safe to eat.
-But other experts say it’s not necessary to eliminate it completely:
+The WHO study didn’t specify how much meat and cured meat — or, meat that’s been salted, cured, fermented or smoked to preserve it or add flavor — is safe to eat.
+But other experts say it’s not necessary to eliminate meat completely.

-- “Eat no more than one to two servings per month of processed meats, and no more than one to two servings per week of unprocessed meat,” Dariush Mozaffarian, dean of the School of Nutrition Science and Policy at Tufts University, tells National Public Radio.
+“Eat no more than one to two servings per month of processed meats, and no more than one to two servings per week of unprocessed meat.”

 Fat contributes some of the deep, soulful sense of satisfaction that comes from eating meat.
-Use vegetable fats to hit that same note but in a healthier way.
+You can use vegetable fats to hit that same note, but in a healthier way.

-Take oils 101.
-Cleveland Clinic’s Heart Healthy Cooking; Oils 101 lists the oils that are best for different purposes.
+Cleveland Clinic’s Heart Healthy Cooking: Oils 101 lists the oils that are best for different purposes.
 Some cooking oils don’t stand up well to heat.
-Among its recommendations:
+Among the Cleveland Clinic’s recommendations:

 - For high-heat cooking: almond, avocado, hazelnut, palm and refined olive oil.